Skip to cookie consent Skip to main content

 “There are many effective medications available to reduce the risks of attacks and slow the course of MS,” says Dr. Levy.
 “Most of these medications are well tolerated in the long term and allow you to return to your previous lifestyle.
 There are also strategies to ease your symptoms and help you manage the stress and physical pain that can come with the condition.”

 Patients with MS can consult specialists who can help them manage their symptoms and prevent inflammatory relapse.
-Some ways to manage MS include:
+To manage MS:

-• Getting adequate sun exposure and taking a vitamin D supplement in the winter
+• Get adequate sun exposure and take a vitamin D supplement in the winter.

 michael levy md phd headshot